-- 3.1 It is proposed that the strategy will be based on the principles of volunteering as defined by WCVA (Wales Council for Voluntary Action): - Volunteering is undertaken by choice.
+- 3.1 It is suggested that the strategy will be based on the principles of volunteering as defined by WCVA (Wales Council for Voluntary Action): - Volunteering is undertaken by choice.
 Individuals have the right to volunteer, or indeed not to volunteer. - While volunteers should not normally receive or expect financial rewards or incentives, they should be reimbursed for reasonable out of pocket expenses. - The contribution of volunteers and paid staff should complement one another.
 Volunteers should not be used to replace paid staff or to undercut their pay and conditions of service.
-Volunteers should enhance the quality of the Council's activities. - Effective mechanisms should be in place to support and develop volunteers. - Volunteers and paid staff should be able to carry out their duties in safe, secure and healthy environments that are free from harassment,
+Volunteers should enhance the quality of the Council's activities. - Effective mechanisms should be in place to support and develop volunteers.

-- intimidation, bullying, violence and discrimination.
-All should be treated sensitively with regard to their preferred language. - Volunteers should have access to appropriate opportunities for learning and development. - There should be a recognised process for the resolution of problems, for both staff and volunteers. - Volunteers should not be used to undertake the work of paid staff in the case of industrial disputes. - Volunteering should be open and accessible to all - Mutual Benefit both the volunteer and the Council should benefit from the relationship - The contribution of the volunteer should be recognised
+- Volunteers and paid staff should be able to carry out their duties in safe, secure and healthy environments that are free from harassment, intimidation, bullying, violence and discrimination.
+All should be treated sensitively with regard to their preferred language. - Volunteers should have access to appropriate opportunities for learning and development. - There should be a recognised process for the resolution of problems, for both staff and volunteers. - Volunteers should not be used to undertake the work of paid staff in the case of industrial disputes. - Volunteering should be open and accessible to all - Mutual Benefit both the volunteer and the Council should benefit from the relationship. - The contribution of the volunteer should be recognised - 3.2 A Working Group of Council Officers has been established to drive forward the coproduction of Swansea Council's Volunteering Strategy / Policy.
+The Working Group is coordinated and facilitated by the Tackling Poverty Service and supported by Swansea Council for Voluntary Service. - 3.3 The Working Group has held a number of workshops to date, sharing different processes to volunteering, identifying good practice and what would be required from a Strategy and Policy to support quality volunteering and consistency. - 3.4 A co-productive approach is being utilised.
+Plans are currently being made to include the voices of volunteers and potential future volunteers.

-4 Regional Volunteering Project
+4. Regional Volunteering Project

-- 4.1 In addition to enabling the initial mapping of existing and potential Council volunteering opportunities, the regional project has been developing bi-lingual products to support volunteering.
-These include: - Information Sheets on topics including; First Steps to Volunteering, Volunteering Safely, Volunteering for a Career, Developing Welsh Language Volunteering Opportunities and Measuring the Impact of Volunteers. - Toolkits including; Individual action to Community Actions, Volunteering and Primary Care. - Multi-agency induction modules, these two hour modules are designed to be delivered face to face and online.
-They cover topics including, Understanding the Volunteer role, Communication Skills and Dealing with difficult situations. - 4.2 Through the regional volunteering project progress has been made in a collective understanding of what volunteering is and the role volunteering plays in the region in communities and public services.
+- 4.1 In addition to enabling the initial mapping of existing and potential Council volunteering opportunities, the regional project has been developing bi-lingual resources to support volunteering which is informing the development of the Strategy and Policy. - 4.2 Through the regional volunteering project, progress has been made in a collective understanding of what volunteering is and the role volunteering plays in the region in communities and public services. - 4.3 A series of workshops with the regional partners has developed an action plan for Swansea Council, identifying strengths, good practice and actions to improve its volunteering offer.

-5 Next Steps
+5. Next Steps